hannobraun/caterpillar/README.md

 then navigating to where you can test your change.

 The core premise of the project is the hypothesis, that interactive programming is underutilized.
-That using it as the central element the language and its tooling are built around, can make development more fun, productive, and intuitive.
+That using it as the central element that the language and its tooling are built around, can make development more fun, productive, and intuitive.